High-order Phase Transition in Random Hypergrpahs: Proof of the main theorem

-After the algorithm first halts, we query all $r$-sets which we have not checked.
-Finally, we output all components.
 We already proved that there exists at least one large component.
-We next show the large components is unique. \begin{lemma} With high probability, the large component is unique. \end{lemma} {\bf Proof:} Let $C$ be a component such that $|C|=\eta \binom{n}{s}/\ln^s n$ for some $\eta >0$.
-We first prove that $C$ must have some nice properties.
-For each $U \subset [n]$ such that $1 \leq |U| \leq s-1$ , let
+We next show the large components is unique. \begin{lemma} W.h.p the large component is unique. \end{lemma} \begin{proof} Let $C$ be a component such that $|C|=\eta \binom{n}{s}/(\ln n)^{2s}$ for some $\eta >0$.
+For $s \geq 2$, we will prove that $C$ must have some nice properties.